-- 4-45.
-Institutional investors should have a clear policy in advance on how they design dialogue with investee companies in various possible situations19. - 4-56.
-In addition to institutional investors engaging with investee companies independently, it would be beneficial for them to engaginge with investee companies in collaboration with other institutional investors (collaborative engagement) is also an important optionas necessary20.
-When considering methods for dialogue, it should be kept in mind whether they will lead to constructive dialogue that contributes to the sustainable growth of investee companies. - 4-67.
-In principle, institutional investors can well have constructive dialogue with investee companies based on public information, without receiving information on undisclosed material facts.
-The "G20/OECD Principles of Corporate Governance" and the Tokyo Stock Exchange's "Japan's Corporate Governance Code" set the principle of the equitable treatment of shareholders, which applies to the handling of undisclosed material facts.
-Institutional investors that have dialogue with investee companies should be aware that and should in essence be discreet in receiving information on undisclosed material facts, considering that investors can well have constructive dialogue with investee companies based on public information and that shareholders should be treated equally in handling undisclosed material facts21.
+- 4-5.
+Institutional investors should have a clear policy in advance on how they design dialogue with investee companies in various possible situations. - 4-6.
+In addition to institutional investors engaging with investee companies independently, engaging with investee companies in collaboration with other institutional investors (collaborative engagement) is also an important option14.
+When considering methods for dialogue, it should be kept in mind whether they will lead to constructive dialogue that contributes to the sustainable growth of investee companies. - 4-7.
+Institutional investors that have dialogue with investee companies should in essence be discreet in receiving information on undisclosed material facts, considering that investors can well have constructive dialogue with investee companies based on public information and that shareholders should be treated equally in handling undisclosed material facts15.